5 Fun Activities to Develop Observational Skills in Kids

 5. Spot the differences:

 An intriguing game that almost all of us know about is, spot the differences.
 Give the child two almost identical scenic pictures.
 They should be such that one scene must be a little different.
 It can have some extra elements or some missing ones.
 It will help a child observe and concentrate fully to find the differences.
+This simple activity helps improve attention span while also supporting overall Personality Development and critical thinking.

 Observation skills in kids help them to tune in to the moment.
 The more solid their observational skills, the better their situational awareness.
 The small efforts into creating a fun space can help the child develop impeccable skills, boost Confidence, and contribute to overall Personality Development.